How to display a WooCommerce delivery date (Including holidays)

 How to set a WooCommerce delivery date with WooCommerce Lead Time

-Whether you want to provide general delivery estimates, custom lead times for handmade products, or mark the last day for Christmas delivery, you can use WooCommerce Lead Time, which is a flexible order delivery date plugin.
+Whether you want to provide general delivery estimates or a number of days, custom lead times for handmade products, or mark the last day for Christmas delivery, you can use WooCommerce Lead Time, which is a flexible order delivery date plugin.

-It will let you display WooCommerce order delivery information without the need for custom PHP or CSS — just configure a few settings and you’re ready to go.
+It will let you display WooCommerce order delivery information without the need for custom PHP or CSS — just configure a few settings and you’re ready to go with cut-off dates too.

-WooCommerce Lead Time lets you set a WooCommerce delivery date globally for all of your products or for individual products on your WordPress site.
+WooCommerce Lead Time addon lets you set a WooCommerce delivery date field globally for all of your products or for individual products on your WordPress site that you can adjust for your number of deliveries.

-You’ll be able to display this information right on the product page, rather than forcing shoppers to visit the checkout page or cart page to see the order delivery date.
+You’ll be able to display this information right on the product page or checkout page, rather than forcing shoppers to visit the checkout page or cart page to see the Woocommerce order delivery date.
+You can do this in multiple languages when your Woocommerce store uses WPML.

-For example, if you ship your products right away, you could display something simple like “Estimated delivery date: 3 days”.
+For example, if you ship your products right away, you could display something simple like “Estimated delivery date: 3 weekdays”.

 Or, if you build products from scratch, you could display when a product is ready to be shipped, like “Ready to ship in: 1 week”.